-The according of a BB(ZA) rating to Retail Capital, which provides working capital to businesses, will open up opportunities for increased funding to small business and job creation in the sector.
+The according of a BB(ZA) rating to Retail Capital, which provides business funding for SMEs, will open up opportunities for increased funding to small businesses and job creation in the sector.

 This is the first rating for Retail Capital, which was founded in 2011.
 “Being a rated Financial Institution allows us to access new pools of capital at more cost effective rates, which will benefit the SME businesses that we finance and also allow us to expand the offering across South Africa,” says Retail Capital CEO Karl Westvig.